Chris-B33/mkds-lua-ml-model/README.md

 ## TODO
 #### Lua
 - Send the current frame to Python.
+- Change how memory is read so you can set all addresses needed in a seperate file
+- Potentially create a socket-based pipeline

 #### Python
 - Open the ROM in the Bizhawk with the Lua scripts active.